Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch3/index.md

 		return df_AoA
 	```

 	The function `calculate_aoa_from_mpr` increments each section, instead of each revolution.
-The function is, however, capable of transforming the ToAs using an OPR encoder if you set `mpr_sections` to 1.
+The function can, however, transform the ToAs with an OPR encoder if you set `mpr_sections` to 1.

-	In [Figure 3](#figure_03) below, we show the AoA values as calculated using the MPR algorithm vs the exact same values calculated using the OPR algorithm.
-We see that the AoA values from the MPR algorithm appear less noisy than the AoA values from the OPR algorithm.
+	In [Figure 5](#figure_05) below, we show the AoAs calculated from the MPR encoder vs the same values calculated from the OPR encoder.
+The AoAs from the MPR algorithm appear less noisy than the AoAs from the OPR algorithm.
 	<div>
 		<div>
 			<canvas id="ch03_blade_5_aoas_using_mpr"'></canvas>